Based on Judy’s campus visits to U.S. business schools, here are our recommendations for International student support for the 2018-19 academic year.

 Ensure International and American students are engaging effectively and respectfully in their teams and social lives.
 International students consistently tell me that American students don’t seem really interested in them or their culture.
 There is much for American students to learn if they are to be effective global leaders.

 Want to discover more ways to increase student success?
-Click here to view and download the 2017-18 Program Guide.
+To view and download information on job searching, click here.